sailfish-keyboard/presage/README.md

 where

 * Language: Specify language in English starting with the capital letter, ex 'Estonian'
-* langcode: Specify language two-letter code, ex 'et'
+* langcode: Specify language code in the same notation as Hunspell, ex 'en_US'.
 * database-directory: Directory path with the MARISA-formatted database
 * version: Version of the language package, ex '1.0.0'